2024-25 Edition

 School of Physical Sciences

-The Program in Public Health provides institutional focus for UC Irvine's academic strengths in various disciplines of public health including population health science.
-The core of this program is interdisciplinary and focuses on the facilitation and integration of well-grounded education, innovative research and skills based practice.
-The Program in Public Health consists of the Department of Environmental and Occupational Health, the Department of Epidemiology and Biostatistics, the Department of Health, Society and Behavior, and the Department of Population Health and Disease Prevention.
-Under the Program, these four departments will advance the mission of health and well-being, locally, nationally and globally.
-Currently, the Program has over 1200 undergraduate students and 182 graduate students (M.P.H., M.S., Ph.D.).
+The Joe C. Wen School of Population and Public Health provides institutional focus for UC Irvine's academic strengths in various disciplines of public health including population health science.
+The core of this School is interdisciplinary and focuses on the facilitation and integration of well-grounded education, innovative research and skills based practice.
+The School of Population and Public Health consists of the Department of Environmental and Occupational Health, the Department of Epidemiology and Biostatistics, the Department of Health, Society and Behavior, and the Department of Population Health and Disease Prevention.
+Under the School, these four departments will advance the mission of health and well-being, locally, nationally and globally.
+Currently, the School has almost 1300 undergraduate students and 200 graduate students (M.P.H., M.S., Ph.D.).

 School of Social Ecology